Pimlico: Transport

 Pimlico is served by Pimlico station on the Victoria line and Victoria station on the Victoria, District and Circle lines.
 It is also served by National Rail services to London Victoria Station.

 Bus routes that run centrally through Pimlico are the 24, 360 and the C10.
 Many more buses run along Vauxhall Bridge Road (Pimlico's eastern boundary).

 Riverboat services to Waterloo and Southwark run from Millbank Millennium Pier.

 The area has a dozen docking stations for the Santander Cycles scheme.

 Pimlico would be connected at Victoria to the proposed Chelsea-Hackney line (Crossrail 2).
 Plans under consideration for the redevelopment of Nine Elms and Battersea Power Station include a pedestrian bridge stretching across the river from St George's Square; in 2015, Wandsworth council awarded Bystrup and partners the design for the £40m bridge, with spiral ramps preserving parks at both ends.

 Governance

-The area is represented on Westminster City Council by the wards of Churchill, Tachbrook, Vincent Square and Warwick.
+The area is represented on Westminster City Council by the wards of Pimlico North and Pimlico South.
 These all form part of the Cities of London and Westminster parliamentary constituency, currently represented by MP Nickie Aiken, a Conservative.
-Of the twelve local councillors, two are Labour and ten are Conservative.
-Pimlico is part of the West Central constituency on the London Assembly, which is represented by Tony Devenish AM.
+Of the six local councillors, three are Labour and three are Conservative.
+Pimlico is part of the West Central constituency on the London Assembly, which is represented by James Small-Edwards AM.